nicckong/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

-I prefer emacs becasue it has syntax highlights :smiley:
+>> I prefer vim because it is commonnly as in it is a default in many systems :smiley:

 --